oliverwilms/workshop-llm/README.md

 # workshop-llm
-Workshop to create a RAG application to use LLM models.
-This workshop is developed in Python using Jupyter Notebook connected using the official libraries to IRIS.
+Workshop to create a RAG application using LLM models.

+This workshop is developed in Python 🐍 (Jupyter Notebook) and InterSystems IRIS.

+The main purpose is to show you the main steps to create a RAG application using an LLM and a vector database.

 You can find more in-depth information in https://learning.intersystems.com.

 # What do you need to install?
 * [Git](https://git-scm.com/downloads)